 What is marriage?

 Marriage is a gift God has given to all humankind for the well-being of the entire human family.
-Marriage involves a unique commitment between two people, traditionally a man and a woman, to love and support each other for the rest of their lives.
+Marriage involves a unique commitment between two people to love and support each other for the rest of their lives.
 The sacrificial love that unites the couple sustains them as faithful and responsible members of the church and the wider community.

 In civil law, marriage is a contract that recognizes the rights and obligations of the married couple in society.
 In the Reformed tradition, marriage is also a covenant in which God has an active part, and which the community of faith publicly witnesses and acknowledges.

 Marriage preparation is very informal and requires a meeting with our Pastor to get to know the couple and to discuss the needs for their ceremony.

 Contact our church office to inquire on available dates and to schedule a planning meeting with our Pastor.